 Russell also ended his fifteen year hiatus and returned to the show as if he’d never been away.

 We also reinvigorated our workshops with a programme of popular summer intensives and new drop-in sessions.
 Our eight week courses in Improv and Stand-Up continue to prove popular and we now host the longest running comedy courses in Manchester.

 We also had a fantastic time at the ComedySportz World Championships.
 Not only were we awarded both our 18th anniversary and 15th anniversary plaques we were also picked by all the teams present to play the home team Philadelphia in the final match – a great honour!

 We have plenty planned for next year and we can’t wait to share it with you.
+2021 is our 20th year so we’ll be keeping you laughing whether venues are open again or not.
 To find out more about all of the exciting shows and workshops in our future be sure to sign up to our monthly mailing list!